nunodotferreira/workbench/README.md

 * * StateName.php

-4.1 Listener
+__4.1 Listener__

-: This is the default __State__ that handles the start of the conversation.
+This is the default __State__ that handles the start of the conversation.
 There can only be 1 Listener.

-4.2 Workflow
+__4.2 Workflow__

-: Most of the conversation is handle by this type of __State__, the routing or "mapping" of them is defined in `app/Bot/Facebook/Routes/Workflow.php`.
+Most of the conversation is handle by this type of __State__, the routing or "mapping" of them is defined in `app/Bot/Facebook/Routes/Workflow.php`.

 By default, the status of a __State__ is "active", whenever it is changed, based on the mapping defined it moves to the next state.

-4.3 Fallback
+__4.3 Fallback__

-: Whenever the conversation fails by whatever reason the __Fallback State__ is called.
+Whenever the conversation fails by whatever reason the __Fallback State__ is called.
 There can only be 1 Fallback State.

-4.4 Filters
+__4.4 Filters__

-: Simple __States__ through which the incoming message passes through, they can stop the flow and respond with a message or "move" to another __Workflow__ state regardless of the current "active state".
+Simple __States__ through which the incoming message passes through, they can stop the flow and respond with a message or "move" to another __Workflow__ state regardless of the current "active state".

 There are 2 types of filters: